Link Delay Estimation via Expander Graphs

+Our specific contributions are as follows.
+We first focus on 1-identifiable networks for the resulting intuition it generates.
+We relax the existing expansion result from $\epsilon< 1/6$ to $\epsilon \le 1/4$ (Lemma \ref{Tm:errorOfLP}) and extend our result to bipartite graphs that are a union of subgraphs, which are themselves expanders in Theorem \ref{Tm:extensionExpander}.
+Finally, in Theorems \ref{Tm:expander_tomo_regular_genK} and \ref{Tm:expander_tomo_genK} we show that for general k-identifiability, an inequality similar to 1-identifiable networks holds on average.

+We conduct extensive simulation testing to show that the new results broaden the set of potential expanders (by up to 30\%) at the cost of accepting slightly larger error margin in reconstruction for the general $k$ case (Theorems \ref{Tm:expander_tomo_regular_genK} and \ref{Tm:expander_tomo_genK}).
+We derive the estimation error bound for $l_1$ minimization, and validate it via simulation results.
+From the results, it is evident that LP optimization under the new proposed conditions achieves better estimation accuracy as compared to techniques presented in the literature \cite{chen2010network,chen2007network}.
+This is due to the fact that our approach takes into account the inherent sparsity in the delay vector.

-The paper is organized as follows: Section \ref{S:bipartite} relates the routing matrix of a network to bipartite graphs.
-Section \ref{S:Exapdenr_Ident} establishes a connection between link delay estimation and binary compressed sensing and identifies conditions on network routing matrix under which a given network is 1-identifiable.
-In addition, we describe an algorithm for determining the expansion factor and error parameter of an expander graph.
-In Section \ref{S:minpath}, we look at minimizing number of probes sent subject to 1-identifiability of the network.
-We evaluate our findings using simulations in Section \ref{S:eval}.
-The paper concludes with reflections on future work in Section \ref{S:conl}.
-Proof of all theorems are given in Appendix-A.
+The rest of the paper is organized as follows: Section \ref{S:bipartite} relates the routing matrix of a network to bipartite graphs.
+Section \ref{S:Exapdenr_Ident} establishes a connection between link delay estimation and binary compressed sensing and identifies conditions on the network routing matrix under which a given network is $k$-identifiable.
+We evaluate our approach using simulations in Section \ref{S:eval} and the paper concludes with reflections on future work in Section \ref{S:conl}.
+In the Appendix, we provide the proofs of the theorems.